 Whom are your target group(s)?

-Would You like to learn what you plan to teach and tell from the prerequisites of your basic idea?
+Would You like to learn what you plan to teach and tell from the prerequisites of your basic idea?identify

 What are your prerequisites to carry through your basic ideas of the project?